 Spiced potato in rice and lentil crepes, or masala dosa, are one of life’s great joys.
-They are a south Indian specialty and a most popular street vendor snack.
+They are a south Indian specialty and one of the most popular street vendor snack.
 They also make a great first course for a meal.

 This is a common afternoon snack.
 It is available from street vendors and is also made in the home.
-It is a quite easy recipe, but there is an overnight process required to make the batter.
-Technique is important, too.
+It is an easy recipe, but there is an overnight process required to make the batter.
+The technique is important, too.
 This is discussed in our dosa recipe.

 When making this dish, I usually make the spiced potato mix first then keep it warm whilst I make the dosa.
 As the dosa finish, spoon the potato mix in, fold and serve immediately with your favourite chutney.

 Keep this spiced potato mix in mind.
-This “smashed potato with spices” is going to reappear many times in this book.
-Variations of this are a dish on its own, samosas and potato bhaji.
-This is a very common part in a lot of south Indian cooking.
+This “smashed potato with spices” is going to reappear in this book.
+Variations include a dish on its own, samosas and potato bhaji.
+This mix is very common in a lot of south Indian cooking.

 for the filling